mandloiaditi/Microprocessors/README.md

 # Microprocessors

-Project for course CS F241 MICROPROCESSOR PROGRAMMING AND INTERFACING
+Project for course CS F241 MICROPROCESSOR PROGRAMMING AND INTERFACING BITS Pilani

 Problem Statement
 P11 Design a microprocessor based RAM tester.
 The tester should be able to test 6116 and  62256 RAM chips.